google/skia-buildbot/golden/docs/README.md

 Otherwise, you'll need approximately the following steps.
 We use Google Cloud and Kubernetes (k8s) and the following assumes you do too.

-TODO(kjlubick) update this to handle diffcalculator

  1. Create a Google Cloud Project - this will house the data, credentials, configuration, and k8s pods that make up Gold.
  2. Make a Google Cloud Storage (GCS) bucket in the project.
 This specifically will be the source of truth for Gold.
 All data uploaded from tests will live here and be interpreted by Gold.
- 3. Make a BigTable Table - this will house some of the data after being processed by Gold.
+ 3. [deprecated] Make a BigTable Table - this will house some data being processed by Gold.
+ 4. Create a CockroachDB cluster.
+This is the new way to store all data in Gold.
- 4. Make a service account that can write to the GCS bucket.
+ 5. Make a service account that can write to the GCS bucket.
 This will be how you authenticate to goldctl (see below).
- 4. Create a k8s deployment of ingestion.
+ 6. Create a k8s deployment of ingestion.
 This will read the data out of GCS and put it into BigTable (or Firestore for TryJobs).
 All our Dockerfiles are in ../dockerfiles and the templates we use for deployments are in ../k8s-config-templates.
- 5. Create a k8s deployment of diffserver.
+ 7. Create a k8s deployment of diffcalculator.
 This will compute the differences between images and output things like the diff metrics and images visualizing the differences.
+This will need a PubSub topic/subscription created (see cmd/pubsubtool).
- 6. Create a k8s deployment of frontend.
+ 8. Create a k8s deployment of frontend.
- 7. Create a k8s deployment of baselineserver.
+ 9. Create a k8s deployment of baselineserver.
 This is a lighter-weight and more highly-available subset of the frontend, which will be queried by goldctl.

 Integrating with your tests